ngsutils/ngsutils.github.com/modules/fastqutils/filter/index.md

                                   below a threshold (floating average over
                                   window_size)

+      -prefix size                Trim away [size] bases from the 5' end

       -suffixqual minval          Trim away bases from the 3' end with low quality value should be given as a character (in Sanger scale)(like Illumina B-trim)